EduPH/Latent-Space-Topology-Evolution-in-Multilayer-Perceptrons/README.md

 analysis = analyze_trajectories(trajectories, y)
 ```

-For a complete example, see `Experiment.ipynb`.
+For a complete example, see `Experiment.ipynb` for a toy experiment or `cardiotocography.ipynb` for the experiment described in the associated paper.

 ## Key Concepts